simranjots/tindog-website/README.md

 🐶  TinDog

-A website for dog 🐕 dogs to meet new and interesting dogs 🐩  nearby.
+A website for 🐕 dogs to meet new and interesting dogs 🐩  nearby.